openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 If the `ProvisioningOSDownloadURL` has been customised to point to a non-standard location and any of the `PreprovisioningOSDownloadURLs` are not set, the cluster-baremetal-operator will attempt to heuristically infer the correct URLs.
-It will do so by substitution the release version and file extension with the latest version and appropriate extension (respectively) wherever those appear in the QCOW path.
+It will do so by substituting the release version and file extension with the latest version and appropriate extension (respectively) wherever those appear in the QCOW path.
 It will then attempt to verify the existence of these files by performing an HTTP HEAD request to the generated URLs.
 If the request succeeds, the cluster-baremetal-operator will update the Provisioning Spec with the generated URL.
-If it fails, the cluster-baremetal-operator will report its status as incomplete.
-This will prevent upgrading to the next release (which will *not* continue to ship ironic-ipa-downloader as a backup), until such time as the user manually makes the required images available.
+If it fails, the cluster-baremetal-operator will report its status as Degraded and not Upgradeable.
+This will prevent upgrading, since the next major release will *not* continue to ship ironic-ipa-downloader as a backup, until such time as the user manually makes the required images available.

 If any of the `PreprovisioningOSDownloadURLs` have been customised to point to a non-standard location and a version that is not the latest, the